 - Ask questions of your audience on social media and answer them (whether on social or turn it into another piece of content)

-- Engage with other businesses or accounts like yours to build trust and relationships. #CommunityOverCompetition
+- Engage with other social media accounts like yours to build trust and relationships. #CommunityOverCompetition

 - Plan your social media content with the intention of offering your audience something, which can simply be your expert opinion on something